 A thorough photographic survey by Manuel Bougot allows readers to visit the site step by step, observe its smallest details, and discover each object.

 Jean-Louis Cohen, Sheldon H. Solow Chair for the History of Architecture, Institute of Fine Arts, New York University

 Michael Likierman, President, Cap Moderne Association

-Jorge Otero-Pailos, Director and Professor, Historic Preservation Program, Columbia University
+Jorge Otero-Pailos, Director and Professor of Historic Preservation, Columbia University GSAPP

 Nina Stritzler Levine, Historian and Curator, 2020 Eileen Gray Exhibition, Bard Graduate Center

 Mary McLeod, Professor of Architecture, Columbia University GSAPP; Member, E 1027 Scientific Committee